Saar Archaeological Site, a Testament to Bahrain’s Rich History

-Well-hidden between Shaikh Isa Bin Salman Highway and the town of Saar, the remains of a 4,000 years old settlement lie silently, only 10 kilometers away from the ultra-modern skyscrapers of the capital.
-Officially named Saar Archaeological Site, the ruins belong to an ancient townlet built by a group of merchants at a time when the whole area was part of the Dilmun Civilization, a pre-Islamic culture that spanned across the gulf region.
+Well-hidden between Shaikh Isa Bin Salman Highway and the town of Saar, the remains of a 4,000-year-old settlement lie silently, only 10 kilometers away from the ultra-modern skyscrapers of the capital.
+Officially named Saar Archaeological Site, the ruins belong to an ancient townlet built by a group of merchants at a time when the whole area was part of the Dilmun Civilization, a pre-Islamic culture that spanned across the Gulf region.

-The site was discovered in the late 1970’s, and later excavations revealed myriads of artifacts, including copper hooks, shells and tiny pearls, all of which serve as evidence to the settlement’s role as a major trading center.
+The site was discovered in the late 1970s, and later excavations revealed myriads of artifacts, including copper hooks, shells, and tiny pearls, all of which serve as evidence of the settlement’s role as a major trading center.
 The town, which was inhabited for roughly 200 years, consists of dozens of 2-3 room houses lined along a main street that branches into several smaller alleyways.
-The highest point of elevation across the old settlement is home to Saar Dilmun Temple, where, according to archeologists, the summer solstice was celebrated.
+The highest point of elevation across the old settlement is home to Saar Dilmun Temple, where, according to archaeologists, the summer solstice was celebrated.

 On the southern outskirts of the site lies the town’s burial complex.
 Otherwise known as the honeycomb cemetery for its series of neatly interconnected graves, the millennia-old necropolis was formerly the last resting place for the merchants and their family members who lived less than 500 meters away.